PHAROS Living Lab

 Living Lab Launch – MINKA

-Tuesday 26.05.2026 (17:00 – 19:00): The centrepiece of our community-driven efforts, the MINKA Living Lab launches in the ecologically fragile Maharees coastal region.
-This initiative places citizens at the heart of marine restoration, bringing together local volunteers, schools, and researchers to address pressing challenges including sand dune protection, biodiversity preservation, marine plastics, and human-induced degradation.
-By fostering hands-on participation and intergenerational learning, the Living Lab empowers the community to co-create solutions and monitor environmental change.
+Tuesday 26.05.2026 (17:00 – 19:00): The centrepiece of our community-driven efforts, the MINKA Living Lab, was launched in the ecologically fragile Maharees coastal region, placing citizens at the heart of marine restoration.
+It brought together local volunteers, schools, and researchers to address pressing challenges including sand dune protectionbiodiversity preservationmarine plastics, and human-induced degradation.
+By fostering hands-on participation and intergenerational learning, the Living Lab empowered the community to co-create solutions and monitor environmental change.

-An Irish Living Lab experience in Maherees: Highlighting citizen engagement, biodiversity protection, and marine coastal innovation.
-Meet with Maherees Conservation stakeholders and launch of MINKA citizen engagement platform.
+An Irish Living Lab experience in Maharees highlighted citizen engagementbiodiversity protection, and marine coastal innovation.
+Participants met with Maharees Conservation stakeholders and took photos that were uploaded to the MINKA citizen engagement platform.

 Venue: Maherees Beach